 If you do not have equity or very little equity in your home, you probably will not be contacted by anyone who wishes to obtain the title.
 However, you still have to be on the lookout.
 For example, some scammers, for a fee of course, offer to help you overcome foreclosure by locating affordable financing.

 They may also offer to negotiate with your lender for a loan modification or a freeze on the interest rate.
-However, these companies usually only help themselves to your money.
+However, these companies usually only help themselves with your money.

 This type of scam involves paying a company an upfront fee of around several hundred dollars.
 This fee enables a “forensic loan auditor” to survey your loan documents to see if your lender followed mortgage lending legislation.